vquynh/my_lab/README.md

-# README
+# My Lab

-This README would normally document whatever steps are necessary to get the application up and running.
+> A ruby on rails web application for checking availability and booking laboratory's equipments

-Things you may want to cover:
+* Built on

-* Ruby version
+  - ruby version 2.4.1

-* System dependencies
+  - rails version 5.1.1

 * Configuration